This is Why the Therapeutic Relationship is So Different

 The therapeutic relationship is the connection and relationship developed between the therapist and client over time.
-Without the therapeutic relationship there can be no effective or meaningful therapy.
+Without this important relationship there can be no effective or meaningful therapy.
 This applies to all forms of counselling and psychotherapy, and regardless of the theoretical orientation of your therapist or counsellor, the relationship developed between you will be considered of high importance.

 A strong bond is crucial to the success of counselling and psychotherapy, and can be especially valuable to clients who may have struggled forming relationships in their past, or those who experienced traumatic events in their early years leading them to find it difficult to form relationships in adulthood.
 Therapy allows clients the chance to explore their relational attachments, bonds and experiences through their relationship with their therapist, which is why this relationship is so important.